 Outstanding UMass Lowell students in the Bachelor of Science nursing program may apply for admission to the bachelor's to master's degree in nursing.
 Students with a minimum 3.500 cumulative grade point average can apply no earlier than second semester junior year.

-Application deadline: April 1 for Fall or Summer admission, November 1 for Spring admission.
-The program accepts student for full time or part time study.
+Application deadline: April 30 for Fall or Summer admission, November 1 for Spring admission.
+The program accepts students for full-time or part-time study.
 Part-time students will meet with their assigned advisor and plan a schedule for their program of studies.